Golden-brown zucchini parmesan fritters on tray

 • They are low in refined carbohydrates and suitable for stable energy levels.

-• For gluten-free diets, they avoid the common trap of starch-heavy substitutes.
+• Those on gluten-free diets avoid the common trap of starch-heavy substitutes.

 Variations and Substitutions